About Plymouth

 Criminal Records

 The criminal records system in Sheboygan County covers a range of records including felony, misdemeanor, traffic violations, and the sex offender registry.
 The Sheboygan County Clerk of Courts maintains court records, while the Sheriff's Office handles arrest and incident reports.
 Background checks can be conducted through the Wisconsin Department of Justice's Crime Information Bureau, which provides statewide criminal history information.
-The Wisconsin Bureau of Investigation offers additional resources for residents seeking background checks.
+The Wisconsin Department of Justice offers additional resources for residents seeking background checks.

 Vital Records